oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 ## This Email Course Teaches

-You learn about anchor positioning, positioned element siblings, Shadow Dom, using Dev Tools, valid pseudo elements, `anchor-scope`, `anchor-name`, `position-area`.
+You learn about anchor positioning, scoping your anchors, handling overflow, anchoring with the Shadow DOM, positioning popovers, using Dev Tools to troubleshoot anchors, pseudo elements that can be anchors, and new possibilities for innovative layouts.

 {% endcall %}

 ## About James